tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: in ViewOnly, create chk_not_vis(self, active_gs):
 			- DONE: in method, check for vis and then buffer error
 			- INPROC: call error methods from verb methods
-				- INPROC: 'examine', 'take', 'drop', 'eat', 'wear',
+				- INPROC: 'examine', Item class verbs, Door class verbs,
-		- TBD: Creature.is_contained == True
+		- CANCEL: Creature.is_contained == True
-		- TBD: add base errors (vis, not sitting, not writing) to base_class verb error calls
+		- CANCEL: add base errors (vis, not sitting, not writing) to base_class verb error calls
+		- INPROC: new plan for errors:
+			- INPROC: Create std error list:
+				- DONE: writing not vis => don't see
+				- DONE: non-writin obj not vis => don't see
+				- INPROC: if creature.is_contained => must exit
+			- TBD: Move base verb errors to Writing
+				- call std errors
+				- if is_writing => can only read
+				- else => std error
+			- TBD: for all method verbs
+				- call std errors

 	- TBD: plan for when to finish pushing errors out of validate
 	- TBD: doc plan to finish the validate() fight:
 		- TBD: finalize plan for 'validate' / 'exe_std' / 'exe_silent' modes to run verb methods in